git/Documentation/CodingGuidelines

 _<key-id>_

-When literal and placeholders are mixed, each markup is applied for
+as complex synopsis.
+When literal and placeholders are mixed, you can

 Synopsis Syntax